zold-io/zold/README.md

 $ nohup bash -c 'while CMD; do gem install zold; done' &
 ```

+The software will update itself automatically to new versions.

 Grateful users of the system will pay "taxes" to your wallet
 for the maintenance of their wallets.